Dr Guthrie's List D Schools, Edinburgh.

 Reformatory Schools (Scotland) Bill - Mr Lucas MP.

-"said, he thought that a case of greater oppression could not be conceived than that a magistrate should be empowered by Act of Parliament to send a child to Dr. Guthrie's proselytising school, where it should be kept till the age of fifteen under the penalty of whipping and imprisonment"
+"Said, he thought that a case of greater oppression could not be conceived than that a magistrate should be empowered by Act of Parliament to send a child to Dr. Guthrie's proselytising school, where it should be kept till the age of fifteen under the penalty of whipping and imprisonment"

 Whipping was apparently commonplace at Dr Guthrie's Ragged Schools, even in 1854.